 - Since 1980, an annual man versus horse race over 35 km of rugged Welsh scenery has taken place.
 Humans have won twice.

-- In Britain, the Tough Guy Challenge is held annually on a farm in central England.
+- The Tough Guy Challenge is held annually on a farm in central England.
 Its theme is men versus mud.
 According to organizer Billy “the Mouse” Wilson, the mud always wins.

 - “Everything You Need to Know About the Barkley Marathons.”
 Andrew Dawson, Runner’s World, March 29, 2019.